kdh0429/IsaacGymDyros/GeneralTrainingRecipes.md

    - Typically, 2-3 layers with 256 or 512 units are used.
 ### **MDP-related considerations:**
    - Reward tuning: If the reward is not well-tuned.
+      - Early termination is a huge reward(penalty) shaping → Early termination is a way to impose (soft) constraint, and proper early termination leads to fast convergence
    - State selection: Some states can dramatically increase the training speed, but it is important to consider whether they are suitable for sim-to-real transfer.
    - Exploration issues: If exploration is insufficient and the model is stuck in a local minimum, adjust the action distribution standard deviation.
 ### **Learning parameter tuning:**